TelegramBots/book/src/4/passport/quickstart.md

 ![Passport update](../docs/shot-passport_update.jpg)

 Let's decrypt that gibberish to get the information.
-That's what the [DecryptPassportDataAsync] method does.
+That's what [DecryptPassportDataAsync] method does.

 #### Step 1: Credentials